Key Benefits for EAL Departments

 Speakers of different L1s will find English challenging in different ways.

 For instance, Korean has no capital letters.
 Chinese has no subject-verb-agreement or tense inflections.
-Spanish has no auxiliary verbs.
+Finnish has no auxiliary verbs.
 Japanese has no stylistic preference against repeating nouns within a sentence.

 L1 translation issues